Starbucks: Electricity and Wi-Fi

 In August 2002, Starbucks provided free Wi-Fi in the United Kingdom, although in the past, a Starbucks rewards card was required.

 On July 1, 2010, Starbucks offered free Wi-Fi in all of its stores in the U.S. and Canada.

 In August 2010, Starbucks began offering free Wi-Fi in Germany via BT Openzone.

 In October 2012, Starbucks and Duracell Powermat announced a pilot program to install Powermat charging surfaces in the tabletops in selected Starbucks stores in the Boston area.
 Furthermore, Starbucks announced its support in the Power Matters Alliance (PMA) and its membership in the PMA board, along with Google and AT&T, in an effort to create "a real-world ecosystem of wireless power" through a universal wireless charging standard that customers could use to recharge smartphones.

 In 2013, it switched providers in the U.S. from AT&T to Google.

 In August 2016, startup company FluxPort introduced Qi inductive charging pads at select locations in Germany.

 Locations

-The company's headquarters is in Seattle, Washington, United States, where 3,501 people worked as of January 2015.
-The main building in the Starbucks complex was previously a Sears distribution center.
+The company's headquarters is the Starbucks Center in Seattle, Washington, United States, where 3,501 people worked as of January 2015.
+The main building in the Starbucks complex in SODO was previously a Sears mail order distribution center until 1987.

+In addition to drinks and food, many stores carry Starbucks' official merchandise, such as mugs, tumblers, scoops, and coffee presses.
+There are also several select "Starbucks Evenings" locations that offer beer, wine, and appetizers.
+Starbucks-brand coffee, ice cream, and bottled cold coffee drinks are sold at grocery stores in the United States and other countries.
+In 2010, the company began its Starbucks Reserve program for single-origin coffees and high-end coffee shops.
+It planned to open 1,000 Reserve coffee shops by the end of 2017.
+However, since succeeding Schultz, Johnson has scaled back the Reserve coffee shops to only six to ten shops.
+Further development on Reserve coffee shops will be dependent on the success of the few already in existence.
+Currently, Starbucks operates six coffee roasteries with tasting rooms and 43 coffee bars as part of the program.

-As of February 2023, Starbucks had 36,170 locations open across 83 countries, with 61% of the locations operating in the U.S. and China, and the rest operating elsewhere.
+As of February 2023, Starbucks had 36,171 locations open across 83 countries, with 61% of the locations operating in the U.S. and China, and the rest operating elsewhere.
+In February 2024, the chain unveiled a new store design aimed at improving accessibility.
+The first location to use this design is the Washington, D.C.
+Union Market store.
+The company plans for all future company-owned stores to adopt a similar design.